Horse Nutrition for Shedding Season

 - The key to skin and coat health is sebum.
 The sebaceous glands of your horse secrete this magic oily substance.
 Sebum adds shine, helps hair shed, creates waterproofing, and repels stains.
 Each hair follicle has a sebaceous gland, and diligent grooming helps coat each hair.

 - A fantastic source of fats for horses is essential fatty acids.
-There are Omega-6 and Omega-3 fatty acids, with an ideal ratio still under investigation.
+There are Omega-6 and Omega-3 fatty acids, with an ideal ratio that’s still under investigation.
 Horse nutrition experts agree that an approximate Omega-6 to Omega-3 ratio should be in the neighborhood of 1:4.
 A horse should have more Omega-3’s in their diet, and this estimated ratio reflects what a “wild” horse would eat.

 Sources of Omega fatty acids